yomaxx/Automotive-PLC/README.md

 # Automotive-PLC

 ## General information
-The goal of this project is to rebuild a old golf cart so it can drive people from the parking to their working space around our campus.
+The goal of this project is to rebuild an old golf cart so it can drive people from the parking to their working space around our campus autonomously.

-This repository contains the PLC part of the joint project to get the golfcart to drive autonomous.
+This repository contains the PLC part of the joint school project to build a golfcart.
 The other two parts can be found in the repositories below.
   - Automotive2 	: https://github.com/KingAbad/Autonomous_Cart_2
   - Automotive-AI 	: https://github.com/randomRexx/ADAS_AI_cart